ryanbeales/immich-album-export/README.md

 ```
 The output directory will contain all the files in the album and keep them synced.
 It is a one way sync, files removed from the album will remain in the output directory and removing files form the output will have them replaced.

+## Kubernetes

+For an example of running in kuberetnes, please see the manifests [here](https://github.com/ryanbeales/personal-microk8s-config/tree/main/self-hosted-services/image-album-export)

 ## Local Setup
 Install `uv` by following https://docs.astral.sh/uv/getting-started/installation/